Same Day Shipping on Accessories. 2 Days on Packages & Systems (M-F)

 Battery packs have multiple cells inside.
 The popular 18650 Li-Ion cell is about the size of the AA battery - and there are over 7,000 combined to power a Tesla Model 3.

 There are several battery pack and battery cell manufacturers out there with varying performance and safety standards.
 Panasonic / Sanyo, LG and Samsung produce high-quality 18650 Li-Ion cells.
 Better performing cells command higher prices.
-So much so, that counterfeiters purchase blank 18650 steel tubes and only fill them partially with lower capacity, low cost internals - which results in inferior battery performance, reduce battery life, disregarding safety and environmental standards.
+So much so, that counterfeiters purchase blank 18650 steel tubes and only fill them partially with lower capacity, low-cost internals - which results in inferior battery performance, reduce battery life, disregarding safety and environmental standards.

 Panasonic 18650 Li-ion Cell